henspace/text2lesson/tutorials/writingLessons.md

-# Text2Lesson
+# RapidQandA

-Text2Lesson is designed to make the creation of lesson quick and simple using just plain text.
+RapidQandA is designed to make the creation of lesson quick and simple using just plain text.

 # Lesson format